JakeSwartwout/Tempus/README.md

 * Move state machines to their own file
 * Break NPC into the two different classes
 * Only let the player do one thing each interaction (currently they all trigger, multiple crop picking, multiple dialogues, etc)(could make a list with priorities then pick the highest)
+* In a Speech, go through the lines and break up any that are too long for a text box
 ### Features
 * make an NPC factory
 <!-- * walking near the farmer lets you talk to him -->